Updated Anti-racism statement from Brighton Dome & Brighton Festival - March 2023

-We are committed to understanding our roles more fully, both as individuals and as an organisation, to make sustainable change for the benefit of our local communities and the wider arts sector.
+We remain committed to understanding our roles more fully, both as individuals and as an organisation, and to making sustainable change for the benefit of our local communities and the wider arts sector.

-6. Continuing to amplify under-represented voices through the artistic work we produce and the work we present.
-This includes our ongoing commitment to programming and supporting the development of work by ethnically diverse artists.
+- We will continue to amplify under-represented voices through the artistic work we produce and present.
+This includes an ongoing commitment to programming and supporting the development of work by ethnically diverse artists.

-8. Continuing to use our annual Black History open day to learn from and focus on the experiences of Black people in our sector.
+- We will continue to use our annual Black History Family Day to learn from and focus on the experiences of Black people in the arts.

-9. Creating an in-house mentoring scheme for ethnically diverse staff to support their development within the organisation, which will be run by allies and ethnically diverse staff.
+- We will develop an in-house mentoring scheme for ethnically diverse staff to focus on their development within the organisation, which will be run by allies and ethnically diverse staff.